 Heavy lifters needed to assist Victory Ride staff with event site set-up on the NC State’s Centennial Campus.
 Tasks include setting up tables, chairs and barricades, hanging signage, dressing tables, and other aspects of site prep before Ride day.

-Work on the route marking team placing directional signage along all courses (Family Ride, 30, 60 and 100 miles).
+Work on the route-marking team placing directional signage along all distances (10, 30, 60 and 100 miles).
 Must be able to drive an event minivan; valid driver’s license required.
 Some lifting involved, 20-30 lbs.

 Bike parking volunteers provide protection and organization of the participants’ bikes at the festival site.